GenerationSoftware/pt-v5-autotasks-monorepo/packages/liquidator/README.md

 ### LIQUIDATOR SPECIFIC:

 SWAP_RECIPIENT: Address of the account that will receive the resulting swap tokens, can set to the relayer address or any other contract/EOA address
+ENV_TOKEN_ALLOW_LIST: Comma-seperated list of addresses that will be added to the token allowlist (if you want to liquidate new exotic tokens or your own prize vault tokens, add them here!)

 ```